openedx/open-edx-proposals/oeps/oep-1.rst

 does not mean it will work for most Open edX installations.

-Once the champion has asked the Open edX community as to whether an idea has any chance of acceptance, a draft OEP should be submitted as a pull request against the `central OEP repository`_.
+Once the champion has asked the Open edX community as to whether an idea has any chance of acceptance, a draft OEP should be submitted as a Pull Request against the `central OEP repository`_.
+The Pull Request title must start with "OEP-XXX", and claims that OEP number for the included proposal.
+Before claiming a number, check the list of previous Pull Requests to see which numbers have already been assigned.

 .. _central OEP repository: http://github.com/edx/open-edx-proposals

 As updates are necessary, the OEP author can update the pull request.

-OEPs can be paired with pull requests to other Open edX repositiories with reference implementations.
+OEPs can be reference pull requests to other Open edX repositiories which will act as reference implementations.

 OEP Review & Resolution
 -----------------------